variejs/docs/authentication.md

   });
 ```

-[{.info} The auth package also comes with another middleware called NoAuth to make sure authed users cannot access these areas.]
+[{.info} The auth package also comes with another middleware called `NoAuth` to make sure authenticated users cannot access these areas.]

 ### HTTP Requests